ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 }
 ```

-These permissions are just required to run the setup management command and should be removed afterwards.
+These permissions are just required to run the setup management command and can be removed afterwards.

 ---